cellgeometry/heteromotility/README.md

 *Pickled Cell Paths*

-    $ heteromotility . output_path/ --exttrack path/to/object_paths.pickle
+    $ heteromotility output_path/ --exttrack path/to/object_paths.pickle

 *Tracks X and Y in CSVs*

-    $ heteromotility . output_path/ --tracksX path/to/tracksX.csv --tracksY path/to/tracksY.csv
+    $ heteromotility output_path/ --tracksX path/to/tracksX.csv --tracksY path/to/tracksY.csv

 Both methods will output a CSV named `motility_statistics.csv` in the specified output directory, formatted with features as columns and samples as rows.
 The optional argument `--output_suffix` can be used to add a suffix to the output CSV.

-    $ heteromotility path_to_input_csvs/ ./
+    $ heteromotility /path/to/output_dir
     $ ls
     motility_statistics.csv
-    $ heteromotility path_to_input_csvs/ ./ --output_suffix TEST_SUFFIX
+    $ heteromotility /path/to/output_dir --output_suffix TEST_SUFFIX
-    $ ls
+    $ ls /path/to/output_dir
     motility_statistics.csv motility_statistics_TEST_SUFFIX.csv

 ## Demo

 As a demonstration, simulated cell paths are provided for multiple models of motion in the `demo/` directory.
 These paths are saved as Python pickle objects.

-To calculate Heteromotility features for a simulated path, simply run the following. (**Note:** Assumes `heteromotility` is present as an alias, as described above.)
+To calculate Heteromotility features for a simulated path, simply run the following.

-    $ heteromotility ./ demo/sim_XYZ/ --exttrack demo/sim_XYZ/sim_XYZ.pickle
+    $ heteromotility demo/sim_XYZ/ --exttrack demo/sim_XYZ/sim_XYZ.pickle

 ## Split Motility Path Calculation

 Heteromotility supports splitting an object's path into multiple subpaths and calculating features for each subpath.
 This is useful to investigate changes in an object's motility over time.
 This feature is triggered with the `--detailedbalance` command line flag, followed by an integer specifying the minimum number of path steps to consider.
 Heteromotility will calculate features for every subpath of the minimum length, and every possible length up to 1/2 the total length of the supplied path.

 **Note:** Subpaths have a minimum length of 20 steps, as multiple `Heteromotility` features rely upon regression analyses that are confounded by exceedingly small path lengths.

 This feature is executed like so:

-    $ heteromotility /path/to/csvs /output/path/ --detailedbalance 20
+    $ heteromotility /output/path/ --tracksX /path/to/tracksX.csv --tracksY /path/to/tracksY.csv --detailedbalance 20

-where the integer 20 can be replaced by your desired minimum path length.
+where the integer `20` can be replaced by your desired minimum path length.

 The resulting output files will be named `motility_statistics_split_LENGTH.csv` where `LENGTH` is the subpath size for those features.
 Importantly, the `cell_ids` column will now contain additional information.
 In addition to the unique cell identifier, `cell_ids` will contain a dash `-` following the identifier with subpath number, indexed beginning at `0`.
 The format appears: